 If Darren Laverty had by this point, embarked upon a crusade, it would seem that he had succeeded in enlisting the services of Peter Wynne to help him.
 In her evidence to the tribunal, Liz Evans said that she had kept in touch with a number of former residents after Bryn Estyn had closed in 1984.
 While she was being cross-examined by David Knifton, the following exchange took place:

-KNIFTON: did you ever from your dealings with any of the boys obtain an understanding that any of them were collecting allegations, if you understand what I mean by that, going round other boys bringing forward further allegations?
+KNIFTON: Did you ever from your dealings with any of the boys obtain an understanding that any of them were collecting allegations, if you understand what I mean by that, going round other boys bringing forward further allegations?

-EVANS: yes… Liam Hempnall told me that a couple of boys had gone to his house to…… Encourage him to make allegations.
+EVANS: Yes… Liam Hempnall told me that a couple of boys had gone to his house to…… Encourage him to make allegations.

-CHAIRMAN: this is a rather serious allegation.
+CHAIRMAN: This is a rather serious allegation.
 What did he say?

-EVANS: he told me that a couple of boys had gone to his house.
+EVANS: He told me that a couple of boys had gone to his house.

-CHAIRMAN: did he name the boys?
+CHAIRMAN: Did he name the boys?

-EVANS: he did, yes.
+EVANS: He did, yes.

-CHAIRMAN: who were they?
+CHAIRMAN: Who were they?

 EVANS: Darren Laverty and Peter Wynne.

-During this period Laverty and Wynne spent a great deal of time together and frequently talked to other former residents about their time at Bryn Estyn.
+During this period Darren Laverty and Peter Wynne spent a great deal of time together and frequently talked to other former residents about their time at Bryn Estyn.
 In one particular case, which involved a former resident of Bryn Estyn, the part played by Darren Laverty would, as we will eventually see, have very serious consequences….